Thomas Percy, 1st Earl of Worcester

 Worcester built Wressle Castle, Yorkshire in the 1390s.

-Thomas Percy, Earl of Worcester, KG (1343 – 23 July 1403) was an English medieval nobleman and naval commander best known for leading the rebellion with his nephew Henry Percy, known as 'Harry Hotspur', and his elder brother, Henry Percy, 1st Earl of Northumberland.
+Thomas Percy, Earl of Worcester, KG (1343 – 23 July 1403) was an English medieval nobleman and naval commander best known for leading a rebellion with his nephew Henry Percy, known as 'Harry Hotspur', and his elder brother, Henry Percy, 1st Earl of Northumberland.

 Lineage

 He was the younger son of Henry de Percy, 3rd Baron Percy, and Mary, daughter of Henry, 3rd Earl of Lancaster, who in turn was a grandson of Henry III of England.
 He was the younger brother of Henry Percy, 1st Earl of Northumberland.
 Percy never married nor had children.

 Career

 Worcester fought against England's traditional enemy France in the Hundred Years' War, and then served in various important governing posts in English-controlled France, as Ambassador, Seneschal.
 He was appointed Admiral of the North from 26 January 1384 to 22 February 1385.
 In the 1390s he built Wressle Castle.
 He was created Earl of Worcester in 1397 by King Richard II.
 In 1399 he was appointed Admiral of the Kings Fleet in Ireland.